cdd3/tt_picore/README.md

 Get [Pi Core](http://tinycorelinux.net/9.x/armv6/releases/RPi/)

-Helpful instruction on writing images [here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) if you need help
+Helpful instructions on how to write an image to your SD card [here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) if you need help

 Do this part with the pi connected to a monitor & keyboard or via ssh.
 Either way unless / until you setup the wireless you will need a wired ethernet connection available for the pi.